sparshgup/ComputerArchitecture/README.md

 This repository has SystemVerilog implementations of computer architecture components using primarily structural combinational and some behavioral logic.

-(In progress) It also has implementations for RISC-V CPU and FPGA USB-UART communication.
+It also has implementations for RISC-V CPU and FPGA USB-UART communication.

 ## List of components